isl-org/Open3D/docs/tutorial/visualization/open3d_visualizer_basic.rst

     :width: 600px

-The rendered sphere in this case has facets akin to a XIX-th century airships or blimps.
+The rendered sphere in this case has facets akin to what XIX-th century airships or blimps used to look like.